spatie/browsershot/README.md

 #### Setting the CSS media type of the page

-You can emulate the media type, especially usefull when you're generating pdf shots, because it will try to emulate the print version of the page by default.
+You can emulate the media type, especially useful when you're generating pdf shots, because it will try to emulate the print version of the page by default.

 ```php
 Browsershot::url('https://example.com')